 Most beginners often wonder about the right time to go all-in.
-The phrase ‘all-in’ is quite popular in poker in India, having being heard repeatedly in television and movies alike.
+The phrase ‘all-in’ is quite popular in poker, having being heard repeatedly in television and movies alike.
 If you are unaware of the phrase’s meaning, it just implies betting everything you have in front of you.
 You are then left with all of your chips in the pot – the origin of the phrase.
 Undoubtedly, it is the most intimidating bet in poker, and usually signifies a powerful hand.

 A player can go all-in at any point in the game, even in the first hand itself!
 There are no set of rules regarding when or where to go all-in, but some times are much better than others.
 Of course, there are specific situations which might prompt a player to make this risky maneuver,